 If your Windows 11 PC is plugged in and your local power grid is using renewable energy, you will see the text highlighted in the screenshot on the Windows Update settings page.
 As Windows 11 is slowly climbing the charts with a 10 percent market share, it’s good on the part of Microsoft to make Windows Updates energy-efficient.

-While users will welcome the features listed above with open arms, there’s one annoying change that Microsoft introduces with Windows 11 22H2.
-The company now requires you to sign in to your online account when setting up your Windows 11 PC.
-If you clean install Windows 11 22H2 build, you will be required to sign in with a Microsoft account.
-You can not proceed with a local account on the OOBE screen.
+While users will welcome the features listed above with open arms, there’s one annoying change that Microsoft introduces with the newest Windows 11 2022 update.
+The company now requires you to sign in to your online account when setting up your Windows 11 computer.
+If you clean install Windows 11 2022 update build, you will be required to sign in with a Microsoft account.
+You cannot proceed with a local account on the OOBE screen.

 Earlier, the requirement was only applicable to Windows 11 Home, and even Pro users will now come under this purview.
 If you are curious, you can learn about the differences between Windows 11 Home and Pro from our article.